Stuttgart Accelerator Program: fintogether

 Online marketing: Jan Hendrik Reichenbacher, Startbase

 A good KPI depends as little as possible on external parameters or coincidences.
-Instead, it should be as good as possible in calling the team to self-responsibility and making them hungry for success.
+Instead, it should encourage the team to take responsibility and make them hungry for success.

 Jan Hendrik Reichenbacher

-The beginning of the second week was all about marketing.
-In a workshop, founder and marketing expert Jan-Hendrik Reichenbacher taught the teams the basics of online marketing.
-In a direct exchange with the expert, the teams were able to scrutinize their own marketing concept and adjust the strategy if necessary, for example to address the right target group.
-In a short time, the founders were able to identify and correct typical mistakes they had made, such as faulty code that prevents a start-up from being found on Google.
+The start of the second week was all about marketing.
+In a workshop, founder and marketing expert Jan-Hendrik Reichenbacher introduced the teams to the basics of online marketing.
+In a direct exchange with the expert, the teams were able to scrutinize their own marketing concept and adapt the strategy if necessary, for example to address the right target group.
+In a short space of time, the founders were able to identify and rectify typical mistakes, such as faulty code that prevents a start-up from being found on Google.

 The best pitch is already inside you!